-TITLE: FUNDAMENTALS OF IMPROVISATION
+TITLE: FUNDAMENTALS OF IMPROVISATION A381 (1.5 credits)

 A course designed to give the students the necessary tools to create scenarios alone and with others in a spontaneous manner.
 These tools will sharpen the actor's memory and develop the actor's ability to take risks.
 This course is a must for all auditions, teaching the actor to think and act quickly while taking adjustments and being present and alive for every moment.